avinashzen123/TOGAF/CapabilityFramework/ArchGovernance.md

 ## Nature of Governance
 ### Governance: A Generic Perspective
-Governance is essentially about ensuring that business is conducted properly.
+**Governance is essentially about ensuring that business is conducted properly**.
 It is less about overt control and strict adherence to rules, and more about guidance and effective and equitable usage of resources to ensure sustainability of an organization's strategic objectives.

 The following outlines the basic principles of corporate governance
 - Focuses on the rights, roles, and equitable treatment of shareholders
 - Disclosure and transparency and the responsibilities of the board